 The College is committed to providing high-quality training for faculty that supports good andragogical practices and ensures that classes are ADA compliant, follows the Department of Education's guidance on distance education, and California Title 5 regulations on distance learning.
 Faculty wishing to teach online are required to complete training and are offered continued opportunities for ongoing professional development.

 Find out more about Teaching an Online Class.

-A tech-enhanced class is a face-to-face class in which the instructor uses Canvas to store class content and student resources.
+A web-enhanced class is a face-to-face class in which the instructor uses Canvas to store class content and student resources.
 In tech-enhanced learning all class meetings take place in person but the Canvas course is used to enhance the learning experience.

 All instructors are encouraged to use Canvas for in person classes.
 Instructors using class shells are not required to get training but support is available on request.
 Also, there is no requirement for regular and effective contact in a course shell.
 Shells are created for every course and are easy to use.
 To access a course shell: